Quantum dynamics of spin-J particles in static and rotating magnetic fields: Entanglement resonances and kinks: Single spin-dynamics: Analytical results

-which exhibits a Lorentzian profile for $J=1/2$ as shown in figure~\ref{f_smin}(b) and as $J$ increases, the central peak at $\Omega = \omega_z$ gets sharper and the tails damps out faster.
-For $\Omega = \omega_z$, we get $P_{2J,\text{max}}=1$, irrespective of the value of $J$ and $B_\perp$.
-It is exactly the point at which $S_{\text{min}}=0$, confirming the resonant oscillations between the states $|m_j=-J\rangle$ and $|m_j=J\rangle$.
-For completeness, using equation~(\ref{eq:probabilities}) we obtain the maximum population in any $n$ or $m_j$ sub-levels as,
+which is a Lorentzian profile for $J=1/2$ [see figure~\ref{f_smin}(b)].
+As $J$ increases, the central peak at $\Omega = \omega_z$ gets sharper and the tails damp out faster.
+We obtain the broadening or line width of this resonant transition as, $\Delta \Omega = (2^{1/2J} - 1)^{1/2} \omega_\perp$, which becomes increasingly smaller as $J$ increases.
+These resonant dynamics may be well suited for quantum sensing \cite{lkrt-lvng}.

-which can attain a value of 1, only if $n=0$ or $n=2J$.
-This implies that at intermediate times, at the resonant case, the population is distributed over the different $m_j$ states.
-In the classical limit, where $J\to\infty$, the survival probability $S(t)$ becomes vanishingly small as $q(t)<1$, except at times, $t_m = 2m\pi/\omega^\prime$.